gaepdit/gaepdit.github.io/web-apps/use-web-deploy.md

 Web Deploy is a tool that enables one-click deployment of web applications directly from Visual Studio, with no need to open RDP or FTP.
 Web Deploy has been installed and configured on the five CMS web servers.
 Here are the basics for using it:

-0. Install and configure Web Deploy on the server.
-(Yippee!
-This part's done.)

 1. In IIS Manager on the web server, add individual SOG users to the web site using the IIS Manager Permissions tool:

     * Select the website you want to publish to.